hackers-libera/awesome-hackers-resources/README.md

 - [OWASP](https://owasp.org/).
 A virtual machine with various vulnerable applications for practice.
 - [Hacking Lab](https://www.hacking-lab.com/).
 Offers a range of online labs and challenges for cybersecurity practice.
 - [SecTools.org](https://sectools.org/).
 Provides a comprehensive list of security tools used in penetration testing.
 - [Exploit-DB](https://www.exploit-db.com/).
 A comprehensive archive of exploits and vulnerabilities.
+The [Google Hacking Database](https://www.exploit-db.com/google-hacking-database) is worth checking out.
 - [Hacking Articles](https://www.hackingarticles.in/).
 Provides tutorials and articles on various cybersecurity topics.
 - [CTF Learn](https://ctflearn.com/).
 Offers a range of Capture The Flag challenges for practice.
 - [Security Onion](https://securityonion.net/).
 Free and open-source Linux distribution for intrusion detection and network security monitoring.